Go back

 One of the largest departments at the university, the Department of Languages and Literature offers students small classes and a diverse, experienced faculty including many award-winning teachers.

 The Department provides composition, world literature, and world language classes for all students as components of the general education core curriculum.
-The Department also offers majors in English and World Languages, and minors in English, Creative Writing, English Writing, Film Studies, Linguistics, Professional Writing, French, German, Greek, Latin, Classical Languages, Classical Civilization, and Spanish.
+The Department also offers majors in English and World Languages, and minors in English, Creative Writing and Publishing, Film Studies, Linguistics, Professional Writing, French, German, Greek, Latin, Classical Languages, Classical Civilization, and Spanish.
 At the graduate level, we offer a Master of Arts in English and graduate courses in Spanish for a master's degree in Education.

 Our faculty and students also participate in a number of related programs including African- American Studies, Honors, International Studies, Women's Studies, several study-abroad and exchange programs, and the Center of Excellence for the Creative Arts.
 The Department and the Center of Excellence regularly bring to campus major literary figures as lecturers, readers, and writers-in-residence.
 Distinguished visitors have included Maxine Kumin, Galway Kinnell, Gwendolyn Brooks, Richard Wilbur, Allen Ginsberg, Carolyn Forche, David Bradley, and Gary Snyder.
 Through the Center, the creative writing program also publishes a distinguished literary journal, Zone 3.